cobuildlab/project-qa-docs/README.md

 5. Extremmly Agile
 6. Sustainable Software and Zero Waste: Fast and small continuos deliveraty + Early retrospective

+### Framework:

-Cobuild Lab uses the Kanban agila framework for the Software Development Process.
+Cobuild Lab uses the Kanban agile framework for the Software Development Process.
 For more information on the framework, please [READ THIS](https://www.atlassian.com/agile/kanban)

+#### Preferred Tooling:

+1. Typescript and Python
+2. ReactJs and React Native
+3. 8base and AWS
+4. Github, Buddy Works, and Slack
+5. ESLINT and Husky,

   ## 1.2.
 Terms Definition [Link](/conventions/terms.md)